Department Chair: Steve Cope, ScD, OT/L

 Once accepted into the OT Program, and prior to beginning classes, students must submit the following documentation to the Department of Occupational Therapy:

-Additional requirements for participation in fieldwork may include a drug test/screen, finger printing, additional immunizations or titers, etc. These requirements are site specific.
+Additional requirements for participation in fieldwork may include a drug test/screen, additional immunizations or titers, etc. These requirements are site specific.

 Course fees of $300 are assessed each semester for course materials and other expenses during the first 2 years of the academic program.
-Students can anticipate total charges of approximately $1,200 for course fees and approximately $2,000 for textbooks and resources, during the course of the 2-1/2 year Occupational Therapy Program.
+Students can anticipate total charges of approximately $1,200 for course fees and approximately $2,000 for textbooks and resources, during the course of the 2-1/2 year OT Program.
 During the time a student is completing fieldwork, the student is responsible for living expenses, transportation to and from the site, and other related costs.
 Level II Fieldwork experiences are full-time (40 hours/week) work experiences that often require homework assignments and outside responsibilities.
+Fees are subject to change.

 Student handbooks are provided to all accepted applicants for specific policies and procedures related to academics and fieldwork.